 At Periodontics of the Desert, we want to help you feel as comfortable as possible during your treatment.
 To do that, we have provided a list of our most frequently answered questions.
 We invite you to read through these questions and answers prior to your appointment so you can get more familiar with our practice, doctors, and procedures.
-If you have any additional questions, and to schedule your appointment with Dr. Peter S. Warshawsky and Dr. Eric G. Driver for periodontics in Palm Desert, California, we invite you to contact us today.
+If you have any additional questions, and to schedule your appointment with Dr. Peter Warshawsky, Dr. Eric Driver, and Dr. Caitlyn Affrunti for periodontics in Palm Desert, California, we invite you to contact us today.

 What is a periodontist?